earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-02-time-series-data.md

 ## Important - Data Organization
 Before you begin this lesson, be sure that you've downloaded the dataset above.
-You will need to UNZIP the zip file.
-When you do this, be sure that your directory looks like the image below: note that all of the data are within the week2 directory.
-They are not nested within another directory.
-You may have to copy and paste your files to make this look right.
+You will need to **unzip** the zip file.
+When you do this, be sure that your directory looks like the image below: note that all of the data are within the **week-02** directory.
+The data are not nested within another directory.
+You may have to copy and paste your files into the correct directory to make this look right.

 <figure>
 <a href="{{ site.url }}/images/courses/earth-analytics/week-2/week2-data.png">